Urbanization: Planned urbanization

 Urbanization can be planned urbanization or organic.
 Planned urbanization, i.e.: planned community or the garden city movement, is based on an advance plan, which can be prepared for military, aesthetic, economic or urban design reasons.
 Examples can be seen in many ancient cities; although with exploration came the collision of nations, which meant that many invaded cities took on the desired planned characteristics of their occupiers.
 Many ancient organic cities experienced redevelopment for military and economic purposes, new roads carved through the cities, and new parcels of land were cordoned off serving various planned purposes giving cities distinctive geometric designs.
 UN agencies prefer to see urban infrastructure installed before urbanization occurs.
 Landscape planners are responsible for landscape infrastructure (public parks, sustainable urban drainage systems, greenways etc.) which can be planned before urbanization takes place, or afterwards to revitalize an area and create greater livability within a region.
 Concepts of control of the urban expansion are considered in the American Institute of Planners.

 As population continues to grow and urbanize at unprecedented rates, new urbanism and smart growth techniques are implemented to create a transition into developing environmentally, economically, and socially sustainable cities.
 Additionally, a more well-rounded approach articulates the importance to promote participation of non-state actors, which could include businesses, research and non-profit organizations and, most importantly, local citizens.
 Smart Growth and New Urbanism's principles include walkability, mixed-use development, comfortable high-density design, land conservation, social equity, and economic diversity.
 Mixed-use communities work to fight gentrification with affordable housing to promote social equity, decrease automobile dependency to lower use of fossil fuels, and promote a localized economy.
 Walkable communities have a 38% higher average GDP per capita than less walkable urban metros (Leinberger, Lynch).
 By combining economic, environmental, and social sustainability, cities will become equitable, resilient, and more appealing than urban sprawl that overuses land, promotes automobile use, and segregates the population economically.

+Water scarcity

 Urbanization throughout the world

 Presently, most countries in the world are urbanized, with the global urbanization average numbering 56.2% in 2020.
-However, there are great differences between some regions; the nations of Europe, the Middle East and the Americas are predominantly urbanized.
+However, there are great differences between some regions; the nations of Europe, the Middle East, the Americas and East Asia are predominantly urbanized.
 Meanwhile, two large belts (from central to eastern Africa, and from central to southeast Asia) of very lowly urbanized countries exist, as seen on the map here.
 These labeled countries are among the least urbanized.

-As of 2020, urbanization rates are over 80% in the United States, Canada, Mexico, Brazil, Argentina, Chile, Japan, Australia, the United Kingdom, France, Spain and South Korea.
+As of 2022, urbanization rates are over 80% in the United States, Canada, Mexico, Brazil, Argentina, Chile, Japan, Australia, the United Kingdom, France, Finland, Denmark, Israel, Spain and South Korea.
 South America is the most urbanized continent in the world, accounting for more than 80% of its total population living in urban areas.
 It is also the only continent where the urbanization rate is over 80%.